Westow: Buildings

 The oldest part of Westow village lies within a conservation area and is south of the village pub, along 'Main Street'.
 Property predominantly comprises detached, semi-detached and terraced houses and cottages, finished in traditional locally quarried oolite limestone, with red pan-tile roofs.

-There are fifteen Grade II English Heritage listed properties in Westow.
-These include the church, the pub, Westow Hall, Yew Tree Cottage, Chantry Cottage, Corner House, Fox & Hounds House, Herbert Cottage, Manor Farmhouse, Tarrs Cottages, and High Farmhouse amongst others.
+There are fifteen Historic England listed properties in Westow.
+This includes Westow Hall, a 17th-century house which was the residence of the 4th and 5th Baron Grimthorpe.